liangtelkamp/factai/README.md

 ```
 ## 4. FairFace classifier
 The FairFace classifier is used to classify the multi-category attributes 'age' and 'skin tone'.
+For running predict.py you need to install the packages pandas and dlib.
 The job file to run the code of the FairFace classifier is called classifier_fairface.job:
 ```
 srun python -u classifier_FairFace/predict.py \